EdgeVerve/feel/README.md

 [ElectricityBill.xlsx](/examples/ElectricityBill.xlsx)

+# Reference

-For comprehensive set of documentation on DMN, you can refer to 1.1 specification given in below url:
+For comprehensive set of documentation on DMN, you can refer to :

 [DMN Specification Document](http://www.omg.org/spec/DMN/1.1/)